slowernews/hamster-system/README.md

         Insert a date: (year-month-day=hour)
         You can use it in the beggining of the line to allow chronological sorting.
         Example: (2012-11-29=9h) Doctor appointment

+- prefix for a finished action (until delete or store it): **%**

+        Use it in the beggining of the line to allow sorting:
+        Example: % going to bank

 ####Lists: